My Little Eye: Plot

 Rex is only able to find a heavily encrypted beta site, that requires a $50,000 fee to access, and displays a web page with their pictures and betting odds.
 The group decides they will leave the next morning, though Rex and Emma go up to the roof to set off a flare.
 While Charlie and Matt remain in the house, Matt asks a camera if he should kill her, before suffocating her with a plastic bag.

 Later, while Emma is sleeping, Rex comes downstairs and is decapitated with an axe by Matt.
 Matt awakens Emma and brings her up to the attic, telling her he is being chased and the others are dead.
-He then makes advances on Emma, who refuses, and attempts to rape her, before she stabs him in the back and runs off.
+He then makes advances on Emma, who refuses, and attempts to rape her.
+She stabs him in the back and runs off.

 Emma runs outside and finds a police officer, who handcuffs her inside the car and enters the house.
 An injured Matt then crawls out, begging the cop to let him kill Emma, since he spent six months in the house with her.
 Realizing they are working together, Emma escapes the car and tries to run but is shot in the back with a rifle by the cop.

-Matt and the cop sit in the kitchen discussing the setup they created with Travis for their high paying clients who want to witness the murders.
+Matt and the cop sit in the kitchen, discussing the setup they created with Travis for their high paying clients who want to witness the murders.
 When the cop says there are always "five suckers" to play the game with, Matt corrects him to four, and is then shot in the head.
-The cop then leaves, talking to Travis over the radio, while Emma is seen locked in a small room, unable to escape.
+The cop then leaves, talking to Travis over the radio, while Emma is locked in a small room, unable to escape.
 As she collapses screaming, the cameras filming all shut off, one by one.